 Herbster is a tiny town located in the state of Wisconsin.
 With a population of 130 people and just one neighborhood, Herbster is the 516th largest community in Wisconsin.

-Herbster is a decidedly white-collar town, with fully 85.25% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Herbster is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Herbster who work in office and administrative support (21.31%), management occupations (21.31%), and teaching (9.84%).
+Herbster is a decidedly white-collar town, with fully 85.19% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Herbster is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Herbster who work in office and administrative support (20.37%), management occupations (20.37%), and community and social services (11.11%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Herbster is worth considering.

-Herbster is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Herbster does not have a public transit system used by locals to get to and from work.

 The most common language spoken in Herbster is English.
 Other important languages spoken here include Polish and Pacific Island languages.